Ethan Katz

 Jewish, Late Modern Europe

-To date, my scholarship has focused in four principal areas.
-The first is the history of Jewish-Muslim relations, antisemitism, Islamophobia, and the nature of belonging and exclusion in modern France and the Francophone world.
+My scholarship to date has focused in several distinct yet overlapping areas.
+The first is the history of exclusion, belonging, and inter-ethnic relations for Jews and Muslims in France and the Francophone world.
 These were the central themes of my first book, The Burdens of Brotherhood: Jews and Muslims from North Africa to France (Harvard University Press, 2015).
 There I traced the entangled and disparate paths of Jews and Muslims in France since World War I, and their triangular relationship with one another and with the French state and notions of what it means to be French.
-In 2018, the book was translated into French and it has now become the basis for a major exhibition that will open next year at Paris's National Museum for the History of Immigration.
+In 2018, the book was translated into French and it subsequently become the basis for a major exhibition that appeared at Paris's National Museum for the History of Immigration in the spring and summer of 2022.
 Along with several other scholars, I revisited many of the themes from my first book in light of recent developments in France, in a special issue of the journal Jewish History that I co-edited, entitled "Judeophobia and Islamophobia in France Before and After Charlie Hebdo and Hyper Cacher."

 In the course of the research for my first book, I developed a strong interest as well in a second area, the history of Jews in colonial societies.
 My co-edited book (with Lisa Moses Leff and Maud Mandel) Colonialism and the Jews (Indiana, 2017) offers the most extended examination to date of Jewish history in light of the new colonial history (and vice versa), focusing on the Francophone sphere but including comparisons that stretch as far as the British Antipodes, the Russian hinterlands, and Eastern European colonial aspirations in Latin America.

 I am eager to work with graduate students with interests that intersect with any of my own research and teaching emphases, and would be happy to help advise prospective students on the application process.